-Principal Teachers of Pupil Support are engaged in a wide range of strategies and actions which aim to encourage positive behaviour.
+Principal Teachers of Pupil Support are engaged in a wide range of strategies and actions which aim to encourage positive relationships but also to support the well-being of our young people here at Hyndland.
 These include:

-- Parental meetings. - Pupil meetings. - Restorative meetings between pupils and between pupils and staff. - Support Cards (Behaviour, Timekeeping, and Late-coming can be issued.) - Liaison with Classroom Teachers and Principal Teachers. - Liaison with Support for Learning and members of the Senior Leadership Team. - Referrals to SIIM and JST Meetings. - Parenting Programmes to support pupils and their families. - Targeted Programmes to promote positive relationships - Targeted interventions from our wider Pupil Support Team including our PSAs and FARE workers. - Periods of one-to-one support. - Leading and having input in House Assemblies. - Work through the school's Personal and Social Education Programme. - Use of Positive praise and contact with pupils, parents and carers to commend good behaviour. - Liaise and coordinate with educational and external agencies. - The creation of Individualised Timetables for pupils our values'
+- Parental meetings. - Pupil meetings. - Restorative meetings between pupils and between pupils and staff. - Support Cards (Behaviour, Timekeeping, and Late-coming can be issued.) - Liaison with Classroom Teachers and Principal Teachers. - Liaison with Support for Learning and members of the Senior Leadership Team. - Referrals to SIIM and JST Meetings. - Parenting Programmes to support pupils and their families. - Targeted Programmes to promote positive relationships - Targeted interventions from our wider Pupil Support Team including our PSAs and FARE workers. - Periods of one-to-one support. - Leading and having input in House Assemblies. - Work through the school's Personal and Social Education Programme. - Use of Positive praise and contact with pupils, parents and carers to commend good behaviour. - Liaise and coordinate with educational and external agencies. - The creation of Individualised Timetables for pupils